prolic/HumusAmqp/docs/articles/queues.rst

 This error results in the channel that was used for the declaration being forcibly closed by RabbitMQ.
-If the program subsequently tries to communicate with RabbitMQ using the same channel without re-opening it then Bunny will throw an ``AMQPChannelException' with message 'Could not create exchange.
+If the program subsequently tries to communicate with RabbitMQ using the same channel without re-opening it then HumusAmqp will throw an ``HumusAmqp\Exception\ChannelException' with message 'Could not create exchange.
 No channel available``.
 In order to continue communications in the same program after such an error, a different channel would have to be used.